resun-c/django-auth0-engine/README.md

 	    ...
 ```

-To prolonged user sessions without requiring manual intervention you
+To keep the user signed in without requiring manual sign-in after the
-can set the `keep_signed_in` parameter to True.
-It fetches a refresh
+sign-in session ends, set the `keep_signed_in` parameter to True.
+When
-token.
-So when the user session expires, other methods of `AuthEngine`
+the sign-in session ends other methods of AuthEngine automatically
-automatically exchange the refresh token with a new ID token to keep
-the user signed in.
+fetch a new access token and ID token to keep the user signed in.

 Example: